 While Kurt Angle may no longer be the example of where wrestling is headed, his legend of being the best wrestler on the planet remains intact.
 After his Hall of Fame induction, it seems appropriate that Kurt Angle would make the cover.

 If WWE 2K18 has a showcase mode this year, no doubt Kurt Angle’s career makes a perfect focal point.
 A showcase mode about Kurt Angle also helps fill a couple of roster spots normally reserved for legends too.
-Of course we won’t play through any Chris Benoit and Angle stories but there’s still room for feuds that involved Eddie Guerrero, Edge, Chavo Guerrero, a young John Cena and so many more.
+Of course, we won’t play through any Chris Benoit and Angle stories but there’s still room for feuds that involved Eddie Guerrero, Edge, Chavo Guerrero, a young John Cena, plus so many more.

 Given how expansive Angle’s career has been, 2K18 wouldn’t need to be centered on the attitude era, meaning the whole game won’t be a nostalgia act.
 Looking at you WWE ’13.

-I wish it weren’t but it’s completely plausible for John Cena to make another appearance on the cover of a WWE game.
+I wish it was not but it is completely plausible for John Cena to make another appearance on the cover of a WWE game.
 Late last year through early this year, John Cena has come out bold in the majority of his promos and takes confidence in the fact that he basically runs the place.

 Not only that, Cena has tied Ric Flair in World Championship wins at 16.
 Despite going part time on Smackdown Live, John Cena has once again managed to stay relevant in the ring and prove he’s here to stay.
 If WWE 2K18 is focused on improving the framework established in previous titles while expanding its current game modes to their fullest then John Cena makes a near perfect candidate.